pinobatch/holy-mapperel/README.md

 508 ($1FC) of every 2 KiB bank of CHR ROM or RAM.

-First it copies test code into RAM that detects the mapper by how it responds to writes to the supported boards' mirroring ports.
+First it copies test code into RAM that detects the mapper by how it responds to writes to the supported boards' nametable mirroring ports.
 Then, because a few mappers react the same way, such as all boards with fixed mirroring, it narrows the field through very basic bank switching tests.
 This needs to be done in RAM because 32K bank switching may cause the startup ROM bank to be switched out.

 After the mapper number is determined, it copies a driver for that